Synchronized-TV/cordova-plugin-parse/README.md

 ## Troubleshooting

- - Make sure `Parse.swift` is included in your Build phases/Compile sources section
+ - Make sure `Parse.swift` is included in your "Build phases/Compile sources" section
+ - Make sure the frameworks are included in your "Build phases/Link binaries" section
  - Error on `pluginInitialize` : ensure you added the custom plist entries